 Assessing the impact of neglect on the child

 The nine dimensions of wellbeing can be used as a guide to identify the impact of neglect on the child, the level of their vulnerability, and whether child developmental milestones are being met.
-Collecting information over time will also help identify cumulative harm and protective factors.
+Collecting information over time also helps identify cumulative harm and protective factors.
 Refer to Signs of Safety prompts for neglect (in related resources).

 Recognising emotional neglect in infants and young children is particularly difficult.
 The following symptoms may suggest emotional neglect in infants, but can also be caused by other medical problems.
 Children should always be checked by a medical practitioner or nurse if their behaviour is characterised by:

 In some cases, multidisciplinary and/or specialist assessments can be useful to determine if the child has a developmental delay or disability, and whether this is due to the environment, genetics or both.
 District psychologists should be consulted to determine whether a specialist assessment is needed, and the type of assessment required.
-In addition to identifying the cause of delay or disability it is important that assessment identifies any additional needs and the core requirements of care.
+In addition to identifying the cause of delay or disability it is important that the assessment identifies any additional needs and the core requirements of care.
 This can add to the understanding of not only harmful consequences, but also of increased probability of harm and vulnerability.
 It may also identify additional supports that parents may need to adequately care for their children.

-Child protection workers should refer to the following related resources for further information:
+Refer to the following related resources for further information: